 Get a spring in your step!
-Make the most of spring in the UK with a trip to the coast.
-From Suffolk to Pembrokeshire, we explore some of the best places to book a long weekend away.
+Make the most of summer in the UK with a trip to the coast or countryside.
+From Suffolk to Pembrokeshire, we explore some of the best places to book a long weekend away…

 Known for its rolling hills, unspoilt beaches, rugged moorland and ancient landmarks, Northumberland is a place of natural beauty.
 At this time of year, it really comes to life.

 At more than 400 square miles, Northumberland National Park includes the Cheviot Hills and Hadrian’s Wall World Heritage Site and is the perfect place for long walks.
 Full of waterfalls, valleys and meadows, the North pennies is a must-visit and is an Area of Outstanding Natural Beauty.
 There are plenty of gardens and parks to explore too, like The Alnwick Garden and Craigside House.

 With more than 30 miles of beaches, Northumberland’s coastline is breathtaking.
 Some of the best include Bamburgh Castle Beach and Cresswell Beach.
 You can also visit traditional seaside towns like Seahouses and Newton-by-the-Sea, or hit the waves for kite and wind surfing.